Gifididy/V3-Planetary-Gear-OSSM/README.md

 line 60 from 6 to 4 (Less dead space from homing.
 Gives a little bit more useable distance)

-line 65 from 100 to 1000 (More smoothly transitions directions)
+~~line 65 from 100 to 1000 (More smoothly transitions directions)~~ Found this to cause the servo to stop moving at lower speeds which is what causes over current protection.

 ## Printed parts notes